flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ### Weights and Balance

 We have introduced a new flight model paired with a new weight and balance payload method that incorporates seat rows and the correct center of gravity.

+Please read the respective guide pertaining to the version you are flying - [Stable Version](#legacy-instructions-stable-version) or [Development Version](#development-version).

 Get our [simBrief Profile](../installation.md#simbrief-airframe).